rhart4004/beginningJavaScript/notes/notes.md

 because 3 is `myArray[2]`, 4 is `myArray[3]` and that is all that it copies since the last element is not copied.

+join( separationString ) takes each element of an array and adds it to a string with the separationString in between.

+    return myArray.join( "--" )

+would return `1--2--3--4--5`.